Skip to content

 Introduction

-Kubernetes (K8s) is a systems administration tool originally developed by Google to orchestrate the deployment, scaling, and management of containerised applications.
+Kubernetes (K8s) is a container orchestration system, originally developed by Google, for the deployment, scaling, and management of containerised applications.

-Using K8s to manage the EIDFGPUS provides two key advantages:
+The use of K8s to manage the EIDF GPU Service provides two key advantages:

-• automated resource allocation for GPUs and storage volumes that are shared across multiple users.
+- automated resource allocation management for GPUs and storage volumes that are shared across multiple users.

 Interacting with a K8s cluster